How to change the Racor R24T primary fuel filter

 - Turn the valve at the fuel tank to shut off the diesel fuel supply.

-- Put paper towels or rags or something absorbent under the filter, there will be fuel spilling.
+- Put paper towels or rags or something absorbent under the filter and the area you'll be working in, there will be fuel spilling.

 - Use the screwdriver to open the vent screw on top of the Racor fuel filter/water separator unit.
 Just open it.
 Don't take it off.